yangfubo/yangfubo.github.io/source/_posts/Spring系列之事务抽象与管理.md

 ```

 	public final void commit(TransactionStatus status) throws TransactionException {
-		if (status.isCompleted()) {
-			throw new IllegalTransactionStateException(
-					"Transaction is already completed - do not call commit or rollback more than once per transaction");
-		}

 		DefaultTransactionStatus defStatus = (DefaultTransactionStatus) status;
 		if (defStatus.isLocalRollbackOnly()) {
 			if (defStatus.isDebug()) {